Eliseo Donno

-Eliseo Donno (born 1 March 2005 in Corigliano d'Otranto) is an Italian racing driver who competed in the 2025 Le Mans Cup and the 2025 GT World Challenge Europe Endurance Cup with AF Corse.
+Eliseo Donno (born 1 March 2005 in Corigliano d'Otranto) is an Italian racing driver set to compete in the GT3 class of the Le Mans Cup for AF Corse.
 He is the 2023 Ferrari Challenge Europe - Trofeo Pirelli champion.

 Early career

 Ferrari Challenge

 After a karting career headlined by winning the 2021 Italian Karting Championship in the Rok Senior class, in 2022, Donno stepped up to GT Racing, competing in Ferrari Challenge Europe and Italian GT Championships.
 Joining the former from the Hungaroring round, Donno won at Mugello and Imola to finish fourth in the standings.
 Racing on a part-time basis in the Italian championship, Donno won from pole overall at Mugello but wasn't eligible for points as he only raced in two out of four events.

 Returning to Ferrari Challenge for 2023, Donno won both races at Valencia to kick off the season.
 After finishing second at Misano, Donno won both Red Bull Ring races to extend his championship lead.
 Following three races where he finished no lower than fourth, Donno won the opening race at Spa to maintain his lead.
 Two races later, in the opening race at Mugello, Donno clinched the title with one race to spare by finishing second.